AdamHing/RobloxAFKBots/README.md

 ﻿# RobloxAFKBots
- Automaticaly logs a bunch of bot accounts into Roblox, joins a game and walks back and forth to avoid AFK detection.
+ Automatically logs a bunch of bot accounts into Roblox, joins a game and walks back and forth to avoid AFK detection.

  https://www.linkedin.com/in/adam-hing-89354b1b1/